jspm/generator/docs.md

 }
 ```

-## Working with Existing Import Maps
+### Input Maps

-An import map can be passed to the generator with the `inputMap` option, which will be used as the starting point for any further operations.
-This allows you to add, upgrade or remove dependencies from an existing import map, enabling an iterative workflow:
+An import map can be passed to the generator with the `inputMap` option, which will be used as the initial resolution solution.
+Further installs will use these resolutions where possible, like a lock file:

 ```js
 const generator = new Generator({